Woman Stabbed, Man Slashed, Repeat Offender Seized On Hackensack Street

 An unemployed Hackensack man with a history of harassing and threatening people stabbed a woman and slashed a man with a box cutter during an argument in the middle of a city street Monday afternoon, authorities said.

-The 32-year-old woman and 61-year-old man were taken to Hackensack University Medical Center with injuries that weren’t considered life-threatening following the incident shortly before 2 p.m.
+The 32-year-old woman and 61-year-old man were taken to Hackensack University Medical Center with injuries that weren’t considered life-threatening following the incident near the corner of Hudson Street and Broadway shortly before 2 p.m.
 Jan.
 2, Police Capt.
 Michael Antista said.

 The man “sustained a laceration to his one of his extremities, while the female suffered a puncture wound to her torso area,” said Antista, who’s the officer in charge of the department.

-Jermaine Frye, 48, meanwhile, was seized at the scene by Officers Panagiotis Seretis, Paula Luppino and Dane Marble, and Sgt.
-Sean Briggs, he said.
+Jermaine Frye, 48, meanwhile, was seized at the scene by Sgt.
+Sean Briggs and Officers Panagiotis Seretis, Paula Luppino and Dane Marble, he said.

 They also recovered the box cutter knife that the captain said was used in the assault.